fatih/gb-example/README.md

 * We have two packages under `src/`:
 	1. `util` is package, which can be imported by others.
 It uses the third party package `github.com/fatih/camelcase`
     2. `cmdname` is a `main` package that can be executed once build.
 It imports `util`.
-* `util` is using a third party package, we fethched and stored it under the `vendor/` directory.
+* `util` is using a third party package, we fetched and stored it under the `vendor/` directory.
 This is done with `gb fetch github.com/fatih/camelcase`
 * `gb` put main packages under the `bin/` directory once you build the project with `gb build`
 * `travis` is used for CI integration.
 Check the `.travis.yml` file out how to integrate `gb` into other CI services.